wmamills/hvac-demo/readme.md

 The setup script will use sudo to do the admin_setup and then setup the current user for rust development.
 The admin_setup will install all the needed packages.
-The `setup` step only need to be run once per machine.
+The `setup` step only needs to be run once per machine.

 To build everything use: